bartificer/programming-by-stealth/docs/pbs95.md

 ### Derived Data Attributes with Getters & Setters

 It's not unusual for a class to need to represent two pieces of data that are directly related to each other.
 Circles have a radius and a diameter, and one is always twice the other.
 You could leave it to users of your class to know that relationship, and, to add the maths to do the conversion into their code, but that doesn't seem very user-friendly.
 What's the point of writing a circle class at all if it can't handle the math!
 One approach to adding the math to the class might be to add functions to calculate and return the diameter, and to set the radius based on a given diameter.
 You could do this with two separate instance functions named something like `.getDiameter()` and `.setDiameter()`, but you could also use a single function with two signatures.
-Below is an example a single function which performs both tasks.
+Below is an example of a single function which performs both tasks.
 You could add this into the `Circle` class as an instance function:

 ```js
 diameter(d){